Spring Garden Revival

 • Immediate overseeding within 24-48 hours to stabilize soil

-• Use of erosion control blankets on slopes over 10-15%
+• Use of erosion control blankets or mulch on slopes exceeding 10-15%

-• Protection of storm drains from sediment
+• Protection of storm drains from sediment using barriers or silt socks

-• Scheduling dethatching to avoid heavy rain (consult National Weather Service Chicago)
+• Avoiding dethatching when heavy rain is forecast within 24-48 hours (National Weather Service Chicago)

 2100 Ridge Avenue, Evanston, IL 60201